YANAMADALACHANDRASHEKAR/UnifiedMentor/Student-Teacher Booking/readme.md

                         *** Student-Teacher Appointment Booking System***
 1. Executive Summary: In the dynamic landscape of education, effective communication between students and teachers is paramount for academic success.
-This report outlines the implementation of a Student-Teacher Appointment Booking System, aimed at streamlining the scheduling process and fostering better collaboration between students and teachers.
+This report outlines the implementation of a Student Teacher Appointment Booking System, aimed at streamlining the scheduling process and fostering better collaboration between students and teachers.
 2. Introduction: Traditional methods of scheduling appointments, such as email